auth0/auth0.js/README.md

 - **patchUserAttributes(userId, user, cb)**: Updates the user attributes.
 It will patch the root attributes that the server allows it.
 To check what attributes can be patched, go to [https://auth0.com/docs/api/management/v2#!/Users/patch_users_by_id](https://auth0.com/docs/api/management/v2#!/Users/patch_users_by_id)
 - **linkUser(userId, secondaryUserToken, cb)**: Link two users. [https://auth0.com/docs/api/management/v2#!/Users/post_identities](https://auth0.com/docs/api/management/v2#!/Users/post_identities)

-## Organizations (Closed Beta)
+## Organizations

-Organizations is a set of features that provide better support for developers who build and maintain SaaS and Business-to-Business (B2B) applications.
+[Organizations](https://auth0.com/docs/organizations) is a set of features that provide better support for developers who build and maintain SaaS and Business-to-Business (B2B) applications.

 Using Organizations, you can: